tonygana/project1/README.md

 # Project 1
-## Chick-fil-A Customer Service Performance
+## Chick-fil-A Customer Satisfaction Performance

 In this project, we are evaluating customer service ratings for Chick-fil-A by utilizing the Geoapify and Yelp API.
 We aim to assess its performance in comparison to other chicken fast-food restaurants, with the goal of identifying potential areas for improvement.